 Imagine driving to and from work without hitting a single pothole.
 Well that possible future might be closer than you think.
 With many focused on ground-breaking car technology it is easy to disregard the highways themselves as having only a supporting role.
-However, one group is now at the forefront of a new innovation.
+However, one group is now at the forefront of a new innovation through sustainable roads.
 ‘Superhighways’ boldly take a step into tomorrow with sustainable resources that can help cut infrastructure costs and improve driver safety.

 The automated car is coming soon, but the intelligent highway is not getting here soon enough.